Yuriy-Khomenko/GIF_eXG/README.txt

   - 1.03 bag fix (thanks for council of aAotD)
   - 1.04 small fix (support not standart file formats)
   - 1.05 fix (added: support new not standart file formats; optization code, thanks for council of AvrGavr)
   - 1.06 correct handling files with error sizes of local frame
+  - 1.07 correct resampled (on request MasterShredder)

  Author: Yuriy Khomenko
  Year of development: 2013
  Country: Ukraine

  Developed and test:
-  - PHP 5.3.13
+  - PHP 5.3.13/5.5.4
-  - GD 2.0.34
+  - GD 2.0.34/2.1.0
+  - OS Windows/Linux

  Attention and comment:
   - class can be used for personal and commercial purposes